-Pomelo makes its way to this part of the world once a year around this time and the first thing I do when I bring it home is devour at least half and then proceed to make this simple pomelo oriental salad with the other half.
+Pomelo makes its way to this part of the world once a year around this time and the first thing I do when I bring it home is devour at least half and then proceed to make this simple Pomelo Salad with Noodles (Vegan) with the other half.
 I was first introduced to this sensational fruit some years ago at a cooking demonstration led by a Vietnamese lady who made a delicious spicy pomelo and prawn salad.
 I have since learned that pomelo is native to southeastern Asia and is a staple fruit in Vietnamese cuisine.

-This simple pomelo oriental salad has a bit of gingery sharpness to it but you can make it as spicy as you like by adding some chilli or cayenne pepper.
+This Asian inspired vegan, gluten free pomelo salad has a bit of gingery sharpness to it but you can make it as spicy as you like by adding some chilli or cayenne pepper.
 As today happens to be National Peanut Day I thought I'd add some roasted peanuts to give this salad a bit of crunch.

 - 70 g bean thread vermicelli

-- Salt and pepper (try cayenne) to taste
+- sea salt and pepper to taste try cayenne to taste

-- 3 tablespoons vegetable oil (I used cold pressed rapeseed)
+- 3 tbsp vegetable oil I used cold pressed rapeseed

 - Juice of 1/2 orange